dt-apac-services/site/automationtraining/9-quality-evaluation/index.md

 The Dynatrace service is able to search a tenant for a dashboard.
 Reconfigure things so that rather than hardcoding a dashboard ID, it is retrieved dynamically.

 Hint: The [Dynatrace service documentation](https://github.com/keptn-contrib/dynatrace-service) will help you.

+## Exercise: Evaluation Results in Dynatrace

+Your customer wants the evaluation results to be attached to the `example.com` synthetic script.
+Reconfigure Dynatrace and / or the Keptn side to make this happen.

+Hint: The [Dynatrace service documentation](https://github.com/keptn-contrib/dynatrace-service) will help you.